 We would like to give our heart-felt thanks to all the volunteers who gave so generously of their time, and all the donors who personally contributed their gifts to make this all possible.
 God bless you all.

-A small credit program was launched in May 2010 to enable many women, generally heads of families, to start up small businesses as vendors working from their homes, in the market places or in the streets of Port-au-Prince.
+After the 2010 Earthquake: A small credit program was launched in May 2010 to enable many women, generally heads of families, to start up small businesses as vendors working from their homes, in the market places or in the streets of Port-au-Prince.
 A simple system was developed to identify the most suitable products for them and help estimate appropriate inventories so as to make their ventures worthwhile.

 As the program evolved we started to offer credit for education as well as commercial activities, so as to help cover the expense of school fees – as another important step towards giving the evacuees autonomy.
 Our efforts may appear insignificant, but they have given many families a sense of dignity, a sense of moving forward – which are essential to maintaining hope.

-We are currently focusing on a small group including 12 women involved in small businesses and 100 children in the educational credit program: 30 at the university level, 70 in schools.
+We are still focusing on a small group including 12 women involved in small businesses and 100 children in the educational credit program: 30 at the university level, 70 in schools.
 The credit varies from $125 to $400, school fees averaging $250 per students, including books and uniforms.

 Biofortification of staple food crop: our crop breeding program which has been on-going since 2004 is focusing on enhancing the nutritional content of Haiti's major staple crops: breeding crops for better nutrition.
 By improving the nutrient content of staple foods it is possible to help resolve several factors that contribute to malnutrition in Haiti.
 This is a highly sustainable approach.
 Nutritionally improved varieties will continue to be grown and consumed year after year, even if government attention and international funding for micronutrient issues fade.